noamba/DRX/ANSWERS.md

 ```

 ### The problem
-The potential performance issue is that the code fetches *all* open tasks for *all* patients from the database on *every* method call.
+The potential performance issue is that the code fetches *all* open tasks for *all* patients from the database on *every* method call AND keeps it in memory as a list.
-This seems an inefficient approach because it loads potentially thousands of irrelevant task records for patients that will not have their patient requests modified.
+This seems an inefficient approach because it loads and stores in memory potentially thousands of irrelevant task records for patients that will not have their patient requests modified.

 ### Impact
 - Database query time scales with total number of open tasks (O(n))